matthewp/haunted/readme.md

 ### Builds

-Haunted comes in a few builds, pick the one depending on which environment you are using:
+Haunted comes in a few builds.
+Pick one based on your chosen environment:

 * __index.js__ is available for bundlers such as Webpack and Rollup.
 Use with: `import { useState } from '@matthewp/haunted';`;
 * __web.js__ is avaible for use with the web's native module support.
 Use with: `import { useState } from '../node_modules/@matthewp/haunted/web.js';`.